apouofm/apouofm.github.io/index.markdown

 #### Contact Us

-To learn more or join our community, please vist us on [Instagram](https://www.instagram.com/apouofm/) or find us on [MaizePages](https://maizepages.umich.edu/organization/alphaphiomega).
+To learn more or join our brotherhood, please vist us on [Instagram](https://www.instagram.com/apouofm/) or find us on [MaizePages](https://maizepages.umich.edu/organization/alphaphiomega).